Naruno/Naruno/README.md

 Decentra Network is an **open source blockchain** that combines **speed**, **security** and **decentralization**.
 Decentra Network has very high speeds, scalability, asymptotic security and complete decentralization.
 The main features of Decentra Network are:

-- Less than 7 Seconds block time (Confirmation Time)
+- Less than 3-5 Seconds block time
 - Low size (~20mb per 1m user)
 - 10k+ transactions per second
 - Low Transaction Fee